berrysauce/hoom/docs/basics/accessories/lightbulb.md

 hoom = Hoom()

-@hoom.accessory("Light", Lightbulb, dimable=True, colorable=True)
+@hoom.lightbulb("Advanced Light", dimmable=True, colorable=True)
-def light(response: Lightbulb.Response):
+def advanced_light(response: Lightbulb.Response):
     if response.on:
-        print("Light is now on")
+        print("Lamp is now on")

-        # available when dimable=True
         print("Brightness: " + str(response.brightness))

-        # available when colorable=True
         print("Hue: " + str(response.hue))
         print("Saturation: " + str(response.saturation))
     else:
-        print("Light is now off")
+        print("Lamp is now off")

     return

 hoom.run()
 ```

-As with all other accessories, you can define your own logic on how to turn on or off the lightbulb.
+As with all other accessories, you can define your own logic on what happens, when you turn on or off the lightbulb.

 ## `Lightbulb.Response`